 Structure an Effective Transaction

-Once you have decided to implement an ownership transition using an ESOP, SES ESOP Strategies can help you structure a transaction that will best meet the goals of the company and the selling shareholders.
-The structure of the ESOP transaction should be customized to meet the needs of company and its selling shareholders, as well as any other stakeholders.
+Once you have decided to implement an ownership transition using an ESOP, SES ESOP Strategies offer design services that can help you structure a transaction to best meet the goals of the company and the selling shareholders.
+The structure of the ESOP transaction should be customized to meet the needs of the company and its selling shareholders, as well as any other stakeholders.

 SES ESOP Strategies professionals are knowledgeable about all aspects of the ESOP transaction, including the parties involved, the timing and the steps.